How can I raise a Bilingual Child?

 Context Method or Time and Place

-The context method requires the use of each language in a different context or situation.
+The context method (or time and place) requires the use of each language in a different context or situation.
 It depends on where you are, and who you are with.

 For example, if you have family members or friends who only speak a certain language, you switch the language you are speaking so that you are able to all understand each other.